Prescott and Eastern Railroad

 The Prescott and Eastern Railroad (P&E) was a non-operating subsidiary of the Santa Fe, Prescott and Phoenix Railway (SFP&P) in Arizona.
 The 26.4 mile (42.5 km) common carrier railroad was built to serve the mines in the region.
 The railroad built from a connection with the SFP&P at Entro and extended south to Poland Junction and terminated at Mayer.
 At Poland Junction and Mayer the P&E connected with the Bradshaw Mountain Railroad, also a non-operating subsidiary of the SFP&P. After various mergers the P&E was merged into the Atchison, Topeka and Santa Fe Railway.
 The line was later abandoned by the Santa Fe Railway.
+The first four miles of the line are now the Iron King Trail to Prescott Valley, Arizona.

 History

 The railroad was incorporated on September 14, 1897.
 It commenced grading from the SFP&P connection at Entro (northeast of Prescott) on March 10, 1898.
 On September 30, 1898, the 26.4 mile (42.5 km) line was completed.

 On December 30, 1911, the P&E was merged into the California, Arizona and Santa Fe Railway, a non-operating subsidiary (paper railroad) of the Santa Fe Railway.